Praise for Those Dreadful Fairy Books

 “[A Dreadful Fairy Book] is probably my favorite book.” ––Paul Bender, reader of discriminating taste, age 9

-AVAILABLE IN STORES, ONLINE, AND (MOST IMPORTANTLY) IN LIBRARIES!
-Books 1 and 2 of Jon’s middle grade comedy/fantasy series, Those Dreadful Fairy Books.
+AVAILABLE IN STORES, ONLINE, AND (MOST IMPORTANTLY) IN LIBRARIES: All three books of Jon’s all-ages comedy/fantasy series, Those Dreadful Fairy Books!
 Follow the adventures of sharp-tongued sprite Shade, card-sharping brownie Rigoletto Ginch, and kleptomaniacal pixie The Professor, as told by reluctant narrator Quentin Q. Quacksworth.